 Ramsin Tamraz - Instructional Video Coordinator

 Ramsin has 15 years of experience with graphics, animation, and video production.
-Ramsin was first introduced to the arts at an early age of 2 when he covered the walls of his parent’s house with crayons.
-His parents encouraged his artistic talents, which motivated Ramsin to always draw, draw, and draw throughout elementary school and high school.
-After graduating with a BA in Art from CSU Stanislaus, Ramsin began his career as a graphics/web designer and animator at a local design firm, and over the years has worked in the bay area as well as for Stanislaus County.
+Ramsin was first introduced to the arts at the early age of 2 when he covered the walls of his parent’s house with crayons.
+His parents encouraged his artistic talents, which motivated Ramsin to constantly draw and draw throughout elementary and high school.
+After graduating with a BA in Art from CSU Stanislaus, Ramsin began his career as a graphics/web designer and animator at a local design firm, and over the years, has worked in the bay area as well as for Stanislaus County.
 Ramsin also worked at UC Irvine producing videos, animations, and graphics for the Engineering department.
-When Ramsin and his wife moved back to Turlock in 2017, he joined UC Merced as a Media Producer.
+When Ramsin and his wife returned to Turlock in 2017, he joined UC Merced as a Media Producer.
 He has been creating instructional videos and animations for the faculty ever since.

 Ramsin loves to spend most of his free time with his wife.
 They enjoy traveling, watching movies, chatting, and playing with their playful kitty cat.
 Ramsin’s hobbies include drawing comics, creating animations, reading books, and eating lots of Japanese food.

 While finishing up his undergraduate degree from Fresno State, James joined the AET team in OIT.
 He has the distinction of being the third Computer Lab Manager in UC Merced history.
 Responsible for 400 computers spread over 8 labs, James is something of a computer whisperer, wrangling uncooperative software into submission.
 He can frequently be found imaging computers while listening to basketball podcasts.

 James enjoys spending time with his Doberman pinscher in his free time, hanging out with friends, and driving two hours every day to and from work.
 His biggest hope is that the Sacramento Kings win a championship in his lifetime.